redpanda-ai/Meerkat/ROADMAP.md

 ### RECENTLY COMPLETED
 #### Matt
+* 3/11
+	* - [x] Produce a comprehensive set of transactions from our labeling sample where the “choice_pair” was “Payment – Loan”
+	* - [x] Check and see if there are any types/subtypes with abnormally low rates of agreement between the labelers, provide useful metrics.
+	* Report findings in a useful spreadsheet
+* 3/9
+	* - [x] Set up an EC2 environment for the nolearn deep learning libraries that
+		* uses the graphics processing unit
+		* works quickly over large data sets
 * 3/3
 	* - [x] :clock4: Conduct analysis on first 5000 labeled transactions, report results
 	* - [x] :clock4: Review Ram's contribution to our labeling effort, report findings